DIY Tiling: The Ultimate Checklist of Tools You’ve Probably Forgotten

 Manual rail tile cutters work by scoring the tile using a scribe wheel made from a strong material such as tungsten carbide.
 Once your line is scored, you simply push down the ‘breaking arm’ that puts even pressure on the tile to break it along the scored line – leaving you with a clean cut.
 Available in a variety of sizes, they can be used to cut ceramic and porcelain tiles both big and small.

-Wet wheel tile cutters: often favoured by the professionals, wet wheel or electric tile saws typically provide you with a much smoother cut edge.
+Wet wheel tile cutters: often favoured by professionals, wet wheel or electric tile saws typically provide you with a much smoother cut edge.
 They’re also robust enough to cut through natural stone with ease, so if you’re laying natural stone tiles, buying or renting a wet wheel cutter is a must.

 Wet wheel tile saws work by using an electric motor that spins round a sharp diamond-encrusted blade that uses friction to cut through the tile.
 To prevent the blade from becoming too hot or getting clogged with dust, they also feature water jets that spray the blade to keep it cool.